-A person or organization a business has had or is interacting with.
+A person or company a business deals with or wants to deal with.

-A centralized location where customer service representatives interact with customers via telephone, email, or chat.
+A central place where customer service folks talk to customers via phone, email, or chat.

-A collection of information about customers and other contacts, such as contact details and communication history.
+A collection of information about customers and other contacts, like their contact info and what you’ve discussed with them.

-Organizing and maintaining information about contacts and customers.
+Keeping track of all the information about your contacts and customers.

-Creating, managing, and tracking contracts between an organization and its customers, partners, and vendors.
+Creating, managing, and tracking contracts between your company and customers, partners, or vendors.

 CRM Analytical Reporting

-Software that helps businesses manage customer interactions, sales, and support and analyze customer data.
+Programs that help businesses handle customer interactions, sales, and support and look at customer data.

 Customer Experience (CX)

 A customer’s whole experience with your company, including what they think about your products services, and how you help them.